 How to Revive Old Posts

 Over the last year, I’ve been painstakingly working through those old posts, mainly the recipes with the horrible images.
 I want to get more eyeballs on these posts so they don’t fade away into cyberspace never to be seen again.

 Today, I’m sharing how to revive an old post and get more traffic (hopefully!) on them.
 More eyeballs = more money, right?

 1. Update the images.
 If it’s a recipe, reshoot it with your new and improved photography skills.
 Hint hint: take our free food photography e-course!
 I’m happy to say that I’m almost finished updating all the recipes on my site.
 A few of the posts have become some of the most seen posts on my blog like this Sunshine Salad!

 2. Optimize for Pinterest.
-Create images with text or a collage with text to share on Pinterest.
+Create images with text to share on Pinterest.
 I find collages perform better for me so I try to make sure I have one in every recipe or tutorial style post I do.
 Buy a stock image if you need to and put text on it attractively to make it ready to pin.

 3. Beef it up.
 If your post is short on words, add more text to make it more search engine friendly.
 It should be 300 words or more.
 I’m in the process of doing this task on my site now that I’m done the recipe posts.

 4. Link the post in related posts.
-Add the the link to your post into more popular posts on your site if it fits.
+Add the link to your post into more popular posts on your site if it fits.
 You should try to have three internal links per post.